GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/gato-graphql/docs/recipes/complementing-wp-cli/en.md

 }
 ```

-To execute the query from the terminal, we must indicate to execute operation `"FormatAndPrintData"` in the body of the request:
+When executing the query, the dictionary in the body of the request must indicate the name of the operation to execute (`"FormatAndPrintData"`):

-Must also pass the "operationName":

 ```bash
 GRAPHQL_QUERY=$(cat find-multiple-users-with-spanish-locale.gql)